Stop spamming the em dash everywhere

 Understand different punctuation marks

 Learn what all the punctuation marks mean.
-It might be overwhelming at first, but they’re here for a reason.
+It can be overwhelming at first, but they’re here for a reason.
 Again, The Punctuation Guide is a straightforward reference with examples.
 Once you know your options, it’s easy to avoid the missteps I’ve mentioned.

 Mind the space

-Where spacing matters (and grammar doesn’t), consider a colon (:), a vertical bar (|), or any other glyph that’s thinner than the em dash.
+Where spacing matters (and grammar doesn’t), consider usinga colon (:), a vertical bar (|), or any other glyph that’s thinner than the em dash.
 Chances are that it’ll do the job and save you some space.
-Make sure that it fits the context, though.
+Just make sure that it fits the context.

 Hyphen your unordered lists